Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ![show tables](images/2022-11-17-17-54-40.png)

-Neat.
+Neat 🤌🏼 But...

-But what would happen if you close the shell or shutdown the computer?
+What would happen if you close the shell or the computer shut down?
 Well, we'd lose everything sadly.
-To solve this DuckDB can store all data by creating a single \*.duckdb file (very similar to how Sqlite works).
-This has the downside of not allowing concurrent writers (only readers are permitted).
+To solve this, DuckDB can store all data by creating a single \*.duckdb file (very similar to how SQLite works).
+This has the downside of not allowing concurrent writers (only readers are permitted) but for our use case, it's not something to bother us.

 So, for us to advance in our test we'll execute `.open main.duckdb`.
 This command either opens an existing file in the current directory or creates a new one.
 From this point on, everything you do is stored for all eternity.
 Or until you delete the file.
 Or the hard drive goes kaboom.
 Whatever comes first 🧨.